 Tia Moen is a recent transplant to San Antonio, migrating from her Wisconsin homeland.
 With a degree in Global Studies, She is interested in bringing communities together to improve environmental sustainability and quality of life for everyone through GSA’s programs.
 Having been a volunteer for many community-based causes, Tia appreciates the incredible value of bringing people and ideas together to reach common goals that benefit the greater good.

 Tammy Andrews bleeds maroon and loves making numbers balance.
 Before coming to Green Spaces Alliance, she supported various non-profits through volunteer positions.
 The mother of 2 boys and wife to a handsome husband, they work as a family to reduce, recycle and reuse and make the world greener as they go.
 In her spare time, she runs a home bakery and loves to sit outside and read.

-Carra Garza joined Green Spaces Alliance in May 2013 as the Picture Your World Program Coordinator.
-Prior to that, she was one of the photography instructors with the Picture Your World Program.
-Ms. Garza received her certificate in Photography from the Southwest School of Art in 2011 and her B.A. in Art History from Southern Methodist University.
+Carra is a professional photographer with a certificate in Photography from the Southwest School of Art and a B.A. in Art History from Southern Methodist University.
 Her work has been exhibited nationally in both solo and group shows.
 Ms. Garza’s current work consists of photographic transfer, collage and encaustic.
 She is an active member of the arts community serving as a docent with the McNay Art Museum since 2001, and as a former board member and current supporter of the Southwest School of Art, a member of the Texas Photographic Society and member of the Houston Center for Photography.